7 Tom Hanks Movies That Prove He is a National Treasure

 by Gary Susman

 There's something reassuring about the quiet heroism of Tom Hanks' characters.
 For an actor in his 60s, he's still modestly saving the world (and the box office) with his big-screen output.
-Over the years, we've come to trust the actor so much, and he tends to deliver.
-Especially with these all-time films.

 Here's where Hanks -- playing a 12-year-old trapped in a grown-up's body -- began his transition from goofy comic lead (in movies like "Splash") to soulful Everyman.
 There's plenty of fun, silly antics (the giant piano dance is always a delight), but most of the film's action -- the bewildering joys and heartaches of maturity -- simply plays across the actor's face.